HanZhang-SDU/wls2f90/README.md

 provided gfortran compiler is available.
 If not, edit the Makefile, and replace gfortran with the one you use. after complie, a executable named "wls2f90" will be generated.
 It may be convienient to create a symbolic link to this executable in your system's PATH.

 ## Usage
-transfer single file
+Transfer single file

   $ wls2f90 wls.txt fortran.f90

-transfer multiple files specified in "wls_file_list.txt", and create a file named "f90_file_list.f90" to be include to your Fortran program
+Transfer multiple files specified in "wls_file_list.txt", and create a file named "f90_file_list.f90" to be include to your Fortran program

   $ wls2f90 -m wls_file_list.txt f90_file_list.f90